Genomicsplc/variantkey/README.md

   1       3759889 .
 TA      T           .      .
 AF=0.037;OLD_MULTIALLELIC=1:3759889:TA/TAA/TAAA/T    GT:PL    ./.:281,338,809  0/0:0,38,567
 ```

+<a name="normalization"></a>
 ### Normalization

 A normalization step is required to ensure a consistent and unambiguous representation of variants.
 As shown in the following example, there are multiple ways to represent the same variant, but only one can be considered "normalized" as defined by [Tan et al., 2015](https://doi.org/10.1093/bioinformatics/btv112):

-* A variant representation is normalized if and only if it is left aligned and parsimonious.
+* *A variant representation is normalized if and only if it is left aligned and parsimonious.*
-* A variant representation is left aligned if and only if its base position is smallest among all potential representations having the same allele length and representing the same variant.
+* *A variant representation is left aligned if and only if its base position is smallest among all potential representations having the same allele length and representing the same variant.*
-* A variant representation is parsimonious if and only if the entry has the shortest allele length among all VCF entries representing the same variant.
+* *A variant representation is parsimonious if and only if the entry has the shortest allele length among all VCF entries representing the same variant.*

 Example of VCF entries representing the same variant: